hjiangsu/spark/README.md

 More information regarding contributions will be added in the future.

+## Build
+Building the release files depends on the platform.
+- iOS: `flutter build ios --release`
+- Android: `flutter build apk`

+Note: If Sentry is used for collecting error information, the corresponding debug symbols must be uploaded.
+This can be done using the following command: `flutter packages pub run sentry_dart_plugin`

 ## Conventions
 This section lists some of the conventions used by the project to keep consistent behaviour and layouts.